siddhartha-komodo/slate/source/includes/_140-cc-rewards.md

 ---------|----|-----------
-name                                         |(string)                     |the name of the rewards plan fundingtxid                                  |(string)                     |the txid that identifies the desired rewards plan txid                                         |(number)                     |the txid that was returned as a result of the original rewardslock command
+name                                         |(string)                     |the name of the rewards plan fundingtxid                                  |(string)                     |the txid that identifies the desired rewards plan txid                                         |(string, optional)           |the txid that was returned as a result of the original rewardslock command; if `txid` is not provided, `rewardsunlock` unlocks all funds in the `fundingtxid` plan

 ### Response: